khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/milestone2.md

 ## Automated Commit Generation - Commit Fuzzer

+iTrust already has test suite which is run with Junit and JaCoCo code coverage plugin.
+The pre-push-hook runs fuzzer.js n times when we push to master.
+After commiting a fuzzed code, the fuzzer reverts back to original code so that the fuzzing operations are done on original code again.

 Test case fuzzer is [here](Fuzzer/fuzzer.js) and we have made a new jenkins build job for this.
 The Jenkins job builder script for iTrust fuzzer is [here](roles/create_jobs/templates/itrust_fuzzing.yml).
 We have also written a small ansible script [here](fuzzing.yml) that clones the iTrust repository and issues test commits that triggers our "itrust_fuzzer_job" job.

 #### Some of our fuzzing operations: